- What are my options for examining the microbiome?

 How do you handle data analysis?

 We offer many options for analysis and, ultimately, we will choose an analysis method based on your question, timeline and interest in learning some of the analysis methods yourself.
-For rapid turnaround and pathogen detection from shotgun metagenomics data, we have partnered with CosmosID and can deliver data to you within minutes of completeing sequencing for $80/sample.
+For rapid turnaround and pathogen detection from shotgun metagenomics data, we have partnered with CosmosID and can deliver data to you within minutes of completing sequencing for $80/sample.
 If this commercial service is not essential for you, or you want a more in-depth analysis of your data, we use Curtis Huttenhower’s BioBakery suite of tools or Sunbeam as a pipeline for analysis of metagenomic data.
-We use QIIME2 and Mothur for analysis of marker gene sequencing data.
-Finally, we also developed MicrobiomeDB for comparing your data to a large publically available studies.
+We use QIIME2 and Mothur for the analysis of marker gene sequencing data.
+Finally, we also developed MicrobiomeDB for comparing your data to large publically available studies.

 In addition to the SOPs provided on this site, we have also put together a number of detailed posts on the lab blog that walk you through these types of analyses.
 Assistance is also available through 1:1 consultations with CHMI staff.